aws-samples/image-optimization/README.md

 # install dependencies of this CDK project and the image-optimizing Lambda function
 npm install
+npm run prepare-lambda

 # prepare your AWS Account for CDK deployment and deploy the solution
 cdk bootstrap
-npm run build
 cdk deploy
 ```

 This solution is using [sharp](https://sharp.pixelplumbing.com/) to perform image optimizations in a performant manner.
 By default, it will use its latest available version.
 You can manually update share to the newest release if needed.
-For instance, if a critical vulnerability like the one addressed in [GitHub issue #3798](https://github.com/lovell/sharp/issues/3798) requires patching, you can simply run `npm run build` followed by `cdk deploy` to update and redeploy your application with the latest sharp version.
+For instance, if a critical vulnerability like the one addressed in [GitHub issue #3798](https://github.com/lovell/sharp/issues/3798) requires patching, you can simply run `npm run prepare-lambda` followed by `cdk deploy` to update and redeploy your application with the latest sharp version.

 ## Deployment Output and Verification